-- Maintaining regular contact during the suspension or off-site direction and welcoming the pupil back to the academy - Daily contact with a designated pastoral professional - Mentoring by a trusted adult or a local mentoring charity - Regular reviews with the pupil and parents to praise progress being made and raise and address any concerns at an early stage. - Informing the pupil, parents and staff of potential external support
+- A reintegration meeting with the student, parent/carer and a member of Senior Team to discuss the suspension and offers of support required. - The student may be placed on report to the Achievement Team or a member of Senior Team.
+Targets reinforcing the 3 R's will be set and this will allow for monitoring throughout the day - Behaviour Support Plans and school-based interventions may be offered as part of the reintegration to support the student to change their behaviour - Daily contact with a designated pastoral professional - Mentoring by a trusted adult or a local mentoring charity - Regular reviews with the pupil and parents to praise progress being made and raise and address any concerns at an early stage. - Informing the pupil, parents and staff of potential external support